jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 Software developers and computer scientists have been tackling identity for almost half a century now, trying to model identity in ways that are understandable to machines.
 Different models seek to emulate different aspects of the identity.

-But for engineers building these digital identities, the primary focus is on *legibility*: the process of simplifying, labelling, and modelling.
-ISO/IEC 24760-1, the *only* formal international standard for identity, sees identity as a set of attributes to be managed[^1].
+But for engineers building these digital identities, the primary focus is on legibility: the process of simplifying, labelling, and modelling.
+ISO/IEC 24760-1, the only formal international standard for identity, sees identity as a set of attributes to be managed[^1].

 Legibility on its own is not a bad thing.
 It’s how Google assembles droves of information on the web so we can search through it easily.
-It’s how we have transparency into the progress of public projects and initiatives by our governments.
+It’s how we have transparency into the progress of publicly funded projects and initiatives by our governments.

-But this process of legibility becomes dangerous when it is forced upon users.
+But this process of legibility becomes dangerous when it forcefully shapes users.
 When legibility becomes the lens you view the world through, relationships are front-run by a deluge of data rather than formed more organically between individuals[^2].
-We emerge in a world that comes straight from Black Mirror's Nosedive episode where everyone’s status is determined by a ‘social media score’.
-This systemized legibility of the world is an interpretive and transformational force that changes how we perceive others in ways that feel flat and transactional[^3].
+This systemized legibility of the world is an interpretive and transformational force that changes how we perceive others[^3].

-In the process of legibility, nuance is excluded.
+In the process of being made legible, nuance is excluded.
 Legibility means that ‘only what matters’ and can be quantified is kept; all else is discarded.
-This is extremely dangerous when that legibility happens without the choice of the users.
+This is especially dangerous when that legibility happens without the choice of the users.

 ![[thoughts/images/forest death.png]]*Illegible natural forest vs legible "scientific" forest (James C. Scott in Gordon Brander)[^4-1]*

-Forced legibility may look like a passing or failing grade in a class without an accompanying note explaining how you missed the final because you needed to grieve for the death of a loved one.
+Forced legibility may look like a set of failing grades on a report card without an accompanying note explaining how you missed finals week because you needed to grieve for the death of a loved one.
 Forced legibility may look like a conviction charge without the context behind how the officer was racially motivated.
+Forced legibility may look like having to choose between identifying as a man or a woman on the national census when neither describes you well, erasing their lived experience.
 When legibility is forced upon people, it only serves to widen the gulf that already exists in society and disproportionately impacts marginalized groups[^2].
-This legibility is beneficial for companies and governments seeking to better model users and data, but it doesn’t serve users who seek to govern their own identities and control who accesses their information.
+This legibility is beneficial for companies and governments seeking to better model user-data, but it doesn’t serve humans who seek to govern their own identities and control who accesses their information.

-I want to live in a world where it is possible to have different levels of granularity of information that is made legible for a messaging app versus a government portal versus interacting with my employer.
-With the way the web is set up currently, these are difficult to separate.

 If we want to flip access control back to the users, we need to consider other representations of identity.
-Clearly, it doesn't make sense to try to make every part of our digital identities legible. **Can we develop alternate systems that provide rich models of identity that allow people to be illegible?
+Clearly, it doesn't make sense to try to make every part of our digital identities legible. **Can we develop alternate systems that provide similarly rich models of identity that also allow people to be illegible?
 Or at least self-selectively legible?**

 This essay seeks to explore alternate abstractions for identity to better resolve the identity needs of *all* relevant stakeholders, not just centralized providers.
 We can categorize digital identity models based on the primary representation of identity along with the locus of control (managed versus self-sovereign).